Brian-Pho/Textbook-Notes/about.md

 sidebar_link: true
 ---

 Hello and welcome to the CR4-DL (Cradle).
-On this site you'll find my notes from
+On this site, you'll find my notes from

-- books I've enjoyed,
+- books that I've enjoyed,
-- courses I've taken,
+- courses that I've taken,
-- papers I've found interesting, and
+- papers that I've read, and
-- textbooks I've read.
+- textbooks that I've studied.

 ---